adwaithroshan/Business-Analyst-Portfolio-Adwaith-R-S/README.md

 **Highlights:**
 - Focused on reducing patient wait times, eliminating double bookings, and improving satisfaction in a hospital setting.
 - Applied BRD/RTM documentation, BPMN workflows, stakeholder engagement, and risk management.
-- Built dashboards and conducted data analysis using Excel to identify peak-hour bottlenecks.
+- Built dashboards and conducted data analysis using Excel and IBM Cognos Analytics to identify peak-hour bottlenecks.
 - Recommended automation and self-check-in kiosks, plus reallocation of staff at peak times.

 ---